 How do I receive the results of my bone scan?

-Following the scan, the images are processed by a computer and read by a nuclear medicine radiologist.
-The radiologist then creates and sends a report to the provider who ordered the scan.
-Your care provider will be able to discuss these results with you.
+After the scan, the images are processed by a computer and read by a nuclear medicine radiologist.
+The radiologist then writes and sends a report to your provider who ordered the scan.
+Your care provider will be able to talk about these results with you.

 American Society of Clinical Oncology (ASCO).
 (2020).
 Bone scan.
 Retrieved from https://www.cancer.net/navigating-cancer-care/diagnosing-cancer/tests-and-procedures/bone-scan

 National Institute of Health (NIH).
 Bone scan.
 Retrieved from https://www.cancer.gov/publications/dictionaries/cancer-terms/def/bone-scan

 National Library of Medicine.
 (2020).
 Bone scan.
 Retrieved from https://medlineplus.gov/ency/article/003833.htm